 Each year at the ANPD Aspire Convention, ANPD presents prestigious awards recognizing members who have demonstrated excellence in nursing professional development.
-We are pleased to celebrate the following 2025 ANPD award recipients who will be honored at the 2025 Aspire Convention, April 29 - May 2, in Las Vegas.
+We are pleased to celebrate the following 2026 ANPD award recipients who will be honored at the 2026 Aspire Convention, March 23 – 27, in Louisville.

 Congratulations to the following recipients!